turnerlabs/shipit-api/API_REFERENCE.md

 - description: IAM ARN to be assumed by the container for permissions to cloud resources
 - requirement: must be a valid ARN

+dns
+- type:        String
+- required:    false
+- description: What type of DNS server to use foamr a Shipment.
+- requirement: must either be 'host' or 'cluster'

 ```